 Thanks to the weather channel showing you every major storm globally, this is what most think when they envision winter driving conditions.

 Contratry to popular imagination...most of the time, in fact, winter roads are just fine to take and pass your driver's test.

 Reasons Why You Must Take Your Test in the Winter

 • First, driving in the winter is NOT harder because most of the goofy drivers stay home.

 • As do the motorcycle riders, bicycle riders, and many pedestrians - stay home with the goofy drivers that is.

 • 90% of the time the roads are clear and provide good traction.

-• Most cars now are front, all-wheel, or 4-wheel drive providing great conrol.
+• Most cars now are front-, all-, or 4-wheel drive providing great control.

 Keep in mind that even though modern cars have better traction and can get going, they still have the same brakes and limitations on stopping as their ancestors.